-When it comes to attracting and retaining employees, offering a competitive salary sometimes isn't enough.
-Employees increasingly desire added benefits and perks thanks to a tight labor market, growing inflation, and decreased consumer confidence in the economy.
+When it comes to effective employee retention and recruitment, a competitive salary alone may not be enough.
+Employees want additional benefits and perks.
+This is due to a tight labor market, rising inflation, and lower consumer confidence in the economy.

-Offering indirect compensation, such as employee benefits, is an excellent way to attract top talent and improve the productivity of your current employees.
+Offering indirect compensation, such as employee benefits, is an excellent way to attract ambitious job seekers.
+They can also improve the productivity of your current employees.

 In the table below, we've provided both direct and indirect compensation examples.